List of Shortland Street characters introduced in 2010: Jewel Fitzpatrick

 Jewel Fitzpatrick was the much younger wife of Reuben Fitzpatrick (David Aston).
 She was introduced as a possible love interest for Ben Goodall (Shaun Edwards-Brown) and was portrayed by Edwards-Brown's real life wife, Vicki.
 Vicki was part of her husband Reuben's drama group and was one of the lead roles alongside Ben.
 Jewel and Reuben's relationship was on the rocks and Jewel began to flirt with Ben to make Reuben jealous, infuriating Ben's partner Yvonne (Alison Quigan).
 Following Reuben's diagnosis of a brain tumour, the two reconciled and Jewel performed in the play to a successful review.

 Doug Morrison

 Doug Morrison was the corrupt policeman brother of Tracey Morrison (Sarah Thomson).
-Doug reentered Tracey's life when he landed a case in Auckland and immediately clashed with Tracey's flat mate.
+Doug reentered Tracey's life when he landed a case in Auckland and immediately clashed with Tracey's flatmate.
 Scotty (Kiel McNaughton).
 Doug soon started to date Tania Jeffries (Faye Smythe), but it was clear he was hiding something and Doug finally admitted to Tracey he had fallen in with gangs and was illegally sabotaging their crime scenes.
 An upset Tracey agreed not to let the secret out but once Doug had left town, the guilt got to her and she got her brother arrested.